Barriers in the workplace can make it more difficult for you as a disabled employee. But here are few tips when you

 Make a plan

-Make a list of everyone in your support network.
+Make a list of your support network.
 Let them know that you’re starting work so that they’re ready to support you if you need them.
 This should include people like occupational therapists, your GP and the HR department.

 Think about whether you need to pace yourself.
 Decide how much effort you can put into social events.
 Regular formal events can be easier to attend than informal ones.
 You do not need to stay at an event until the end.
-Just showing your face at a few events can be as good as going to one until the end.
+Just showing your face at a few events can be as good as staying to end of an event.

 Making your workplace culture more disability-friendly can take a while.
 The social calendar may be busier at some times than at others, with weekly, monthly and even annual variations.
 Learn what these patterns are and make the most of them.